tejasgajare/workflux-app/README.md

 <button [disabled]="disabled">{{text}}</button>
 ```

-Create Button module to consolidate the component and services.
+Create a Button module to consolidate the component and services.
 ```bash
 ng generate module button
 ```